QubesOS/qubes-doc/managing-os/templates/debian.md

     [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-debian-7

+(The download will take a while, and there will be no progress indicator.)

 Debian 8 (jessie) - stable:

     [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-debian-8

+(The download will take a while, and there will be no progress indicator.)

 Debian 9 (stretch) - testing:

 A prebuilt template is not yet available, but there are two options for achieving a stretch template:

-* build an experimental stretch template from source.
+* Build an experimental stretch template from source.

-* clone a debian-8 template and then modify /etc/apt/sources.list and /etc/apt/sources.list.d/qubes-r3.list to pull from stretch repos rather than jessie repos.
-After that, an apt-get dist-upgrade followed by a reboot should Just Work.
+* Clone a `debian-8` template and then modify `/etc/apt/sources.list` and `/etc/apt/sources.list.d/qubes-r3.list` to pull from stretch repos rather than jessie repos.
+After that, an `apt-get dist-upgrade` followed by a reboot should "just work."

-Download will take a while and there will be no progress indicator.

 Known issues
 ------------